nubificus/vaccel-docs/docs/plugins/available-plugins/acceleration-plugins/tf-plugin.md

 This plugin includes bindings that implement simple inference operations.
 The bindings can be used to run native Tensorflow application with vAccel.
-You can find more information at the
+You can find more information in the
 [relevant page](../../../framework-bindings/tensorflow-bindings.md).